iBuseWinner/jeff/README.md

 2. Output delay.
 Sets the time period in milliseconds in which the response message will be displayed and can be used to simulate human delay.
 Settings: `core-kit/isdelayenabled` (bool), `core-kit/mindelay` (ms), `core-kit/maxdelay` (ms)
 3. Save history.
 Can save all your correspondence with Jeff.
 Setting: `core-kit/ishistorykeepingenabled` (bool)
 4. Greeting.
 Sets the first message that is automatically sent to Jeff on startup.
 Settings: `core-kit/isgreetingsenabled` (bool), `core-kit/greetings` (str)
-5. Script exit message.
-Keyword/expression that forces the script to end.
+5. Scenario exit message.
+Keyword/expression that forces the scenario to end.
 Setting: `core-kit/scenarioexitter`
 6. Server port.
 The port on which Jeff will listen for incoming connections from extensions.
 Setting: `core-kit/serverport` (uint16)
 7. The time Jeff waits after sending the `terminate` signal and before forcing the extension to terminate.
 Setting: `core-kit/extensionkillsec` (sec)
 8. Force search in the sources, not in the cache, if the user's current input is identical to his previous one.
 Setting: `core-kit/repeatedexplicitindb` (bool)